curl/curl/docs/libcurl/curl_global_sslset.md

 # OpenSSL

 The name "OpenSSL" is used for all versions of OpenSSL and its associated forks/flavors in this function.
-OpenSSL, BoringSSL, libressl, quictls and AmiSSL are all supported by libcurl, but in the eyes of curl_global_sslset(3) they are all just "OpenSSL".
+OpenSSL, BoringSSL, LibreSSL, quictls and AmiSSL are all supported by libcurl, but in the eyes of curl_global_sslset(3) they are all just "OpenSSL".
 They all mostly provide the same API.